MihaelaBr/portfolio/index.md

 include personal interests like music and movies.

 My strenghts are SQL, Cloud DWH, Dashboards and Visualisations in most of the Business Intelligence and Geo Information Systems tools.
-I enjoy very much working on improving my Python programming, ETL/ELT pipeline building skills as well.
+I enjoy very much working on improving my Python and R programming, ETL/ELT pipeline building skills as well.